Decision Making Post Brain Injury

 Once he finished his last lap, I ran towards him, gave him a huge hug, somehow managed to mutter “so proud of you little dude” and headed home with no further ado.
 Once home, a gobbled the maximum dose of painkillers I could, shut all the curtains, ear plugs in once more and I was nowhere to be seen for 3 hours straight in the hope that sleep would make what was now a terrible migraine go away.
 I was guttered, I missed out on all the after race stuff and given my now very poor brain condition, I couldn’t help but wonder whether I had made the right decision.

 The following day came and the foggy brain, fatigue and headache remained.
 I could function slightly better than the previous day, but the 6 hourly pain killers were still only just taking the edge off this headache.
 To make matters worse, over the following days the trigeminal nerve flared up sending electric shock type of pain down the left side of my face, the headaches persisted, I was completely empty of any energy and I just felt so sick most of the time.
-I got back to the basics of fatigue management by drinking more water than a fish does, having 2-3 hours afternoon sleeps, followed by early nights in bed, trying to get a bit of fresh air to oxygenate the brain and by minimizing any possible stimulation that you can think of.
-I stuck to that regimen for more than a week before I started feeling as though I may be finally coming out the other side.
-A week can go by pretty quickly when you are in a happy place, but it drags on for what seems to be forever when your safe place is mainly limited to your bed or the couch.
-I remember thinking on several occasions during that week…gosh, I don’t see anyone else walking around like a complete zombie from attending a motor cross race.
-I tried so hard not to let these negative consequences take the shine off that fabulous first experience that my baby boy just had, but with consequences that debilitating, it is hard not to second guess a simple decision, a no brainer decision that all moms would make in a heartbeat.
+I got back to the basics of fatigue management, drank more water than a fish does, had 2-3 hours afternoon sleeps, followed up by early nights in bed, I tried getting a bit of fresh air to oxygenate the brain every day and minimized any possible stimulation that you can think of.
+I stuck to that regimen for more than a week before I started feeling as though I may finally be coming out on the other side.
+A week can go by pretty quickly when you are in a happy place, but it tends to drag on for what seems to be forever when your safe place is limited to your bed or the couch.
+I remember thinking on several occasions during that week…gosh, I don’t see anyone else walking around like a complete zombie from attending ONE moto cross race.
+I tried so hard not to let these negative consequences take the shine off that fabulous first experience that my baby boy just had, but with consequences that debilitating, it was hard not to second guess a simple decision, a no brainer decision that all moms would make in a heartbeat.

 No simple decisions